-Digital format: each candidate has to bring his/her own laptop/tablet to the announced exam venue and can take the exam through a secured website.
-Before the exam, candidates will receive detailed information about the requirements of their laptop/tablet and have to log in to the exam browser to test their machine using the login details provided.
+Each candidate has to bring his/her own laptop/tablet to the announced exam venue and can take the exam through a secured website.
+Before the exam, candidates will receive detailed information by email about the requirements of their laptop/tablet and have to log in to the exam browser to test their machine using the login details provided.
 This is an obligatory step to prevent problems at the exam site.

 Any candidate found copying, attempting to copy or record any part of the exam including the questions, or cheat in any other way, will fail the exam, be banned from sitting in future, and be reported to the relevant National Authority.

 Each candidate will receive their result (pass or fail) by email as soon as it is available (usually on the day).
 Candidates’ exact marks will not be published.